Should we actually “fear” God? According to the prophet Isaiah, there is a type of fear that is of tremendous value to all.

-Solomon and Isaiah are both using the second definition of fear.
-It is a belief in God’s existence and power and a recognition of His many divine blessings towards us.
-We show God a reverent fear by receiving these blessings with a sense of gratitude and deep respect.
+Speaking about God, both Solomon and Isaiah are using the second definition of fear.
+It is a belief in God’s existence, majesty, awe, and power, and a recognition of His divine love and graciousness towards us.
+We show God a reverent fear by receiving His many blessings with a sense of gratitude and deep respect.

-When we approach God on His terms, we have no reason to fear Him using the first definition.
-He has already provided an atonement to believers for all our sins and shortcomings through the death and resurrection of the Messiah, Jesus Christ.
-Christ has torn down the wall separating Jews and Gentiles and extends the promised blessings of Abraham to all His believers.
+When we approach God on His terms, we have no reason to fear Him using the first definition – there is no danger from Him, and He is our true protection from the dangers around us.
+He has provided an atonement to believers for all of our sins and shortcomings through the death and resurrection of the Messiah, Jesus Christ.
+In this way, Christ has torn down the wall separating Jews and Gentiles, and extended the promised blessings of Abraham to all believers.

-We now not only have the right to boldly approach His throne, but He eagerly yearns for us to do so.
-He wants us to bring to Him all of our needs and the needs of those around us.
+Because of Christ, we now have the right to boldly approach the Father’s throne, and He eagerly yearns for us to do so.
+God wants us to bring to Him all of our needs and the needs of those around us.